 When you purchase a policy, you are prompted to print your documents immediately.
 In addition, you will instantly receive an e-mail with all documents attached in PDF format.
 You can also sign in to your account anytime to view policy details.

-Adding additional insureds can be done by signing in to your account.
+Obtaining a Certificate of Liability can be done by signing in to your account using RVNA's online policy management system.
 All other changes to your policy must be requested in writing.
-Please e-mail requested changes to email@example.com.
+Please e-mail requested changes to firstname.lastname@example.org.
 Once we receive your request, we will process the change.
 Once the change is complete, you will receive an e-mail with a change endorsement and corrected documents.

 Requests to cancel a policy must be in writing 48 hours prior to the effective date.
 An email request must be sent to email@example.com.
 If you have any questions, contact R.V.
 Nuccio & Associates Insurance Brokers, Inc.

 To report a claim, call our office at 1.800.364.2433 between the hours of 8:30 AM and 5:00 PM Pacific Time.
 A representative will assist you with filing your claim.

 This coverage is designed to protect the insured against lawsuits arising by third parties for bodily injury.